Azure Verified Modules

 To meet RMFR4 and RMFR5 AVM resource modules must leverage consistent interfaces for all the optional features/extension resources supported by the AVM module primary resource.

-Please refer to the Shared Interfaces page.
+Please refer to the Bicep Interfaces page.
 If the primary resource of the AVM resource module you are developing supports any of the listed features/extension resources, please follow the corresponding provided Bicep schema to develop them.

 Deprecation

 Breaking changes are sometimes not avoidable.
 The impact should be kept as low as possible.
-A recommendation is to deprecate parameters, instead of completely removing them for a couple of versions.
+A recommendation is to deprecate parameters , instead of completely removing them for a couple of versions.
 The Semantic Versioning sections offers information about versioning AVM modules.

 In case you need to deprecate an input parameter, this sample shows you how this can be achieved.